John II of Cottereau, Baron of Jauche

-John of Cottereau, baron of Jauche, sometimes Van Coutereau Lord of Assche (died 17 September 1561), was the lord mayor of the City of Brussels in 1534.
+John of Cottereau (died 17 September 1561), baron of Jauche and lord of Assche, was mayor of the City of Brussels in 1534.

 Family and Descendants

 He was born as the only son of John I of Cottereau, Baron of Jauche and Margueritte, Lady of Assche.
-He married in 1556 a second time to the lady in waiting of Mary of Hungria: Catherine de Brandenbourg, Lady of Steenockerzeel.
-He was buried in the family mausoleum of the church of Asse with his spouse.
+He married in 1556 a second time to a lady in waiting of Mary of Hungary, Catherine de Brandenbourg, Lady of Steenockerzeel.
+He was buried in the family mausoleum of the church of Asse with his second wife.